Donald · Galloway

 Lamachan Hill — common questions

 - Lamachan Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 587m of ascent and takes most walkers 3-6 hours.
-Terrain: Old quarry path through young plantation, then wet heather and granite slabs.
+Underfoot: Old quarry path through young plantation, then wet heather and granite slabs.

 - Where do I park for Lamachan Hill?